catherinedevlin/ipython-sql/doc/connecting.md

 +++ {"user_expressions": []}

+Once `keyring` is configured.
 Execute the following in your notebook:

 ```python
 import keyring